fcdoc/doc/en/flashduty/integration_guide/alert_integration/tencent_cls_integration_guide.md

 When you do not need to route alarm events to different collaboration spaces, this method is preferred because it is simpler.

 |+| Expand

     1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
-    2. Select the **Integrated Data** tab, click on **Add an Integration**, and proceed to the Add Integration page
+    2. Select the **Integrated Data** tab, click **Add an Integration**, and proceed to the integration creation page
     3. Choose the **Tencent Cloud CLS** integration, click **Save**, and a card will be generated.
-    4. Click on the generated card to view the **Push Address**, copy it for later use, and the process is complete.
+    4. Click on the generated card to view the **Push Address**, copy it for backup, and the task is complete.

 ### Use Shared Integrations

 When you need to route alarms to different collaboration spaces based on the payload information of the alarm event, this method is preferred.

 |+| Expand